gravitational/teleport/docs/4.3/trustedclusters.md

     The RBAC section is applicable only to Teleport Enterprise.
 The open source version does not support SSH roles.

-When a _trusting_ cluster "leaf" from the diagram above establishes trust with the _trusted_ cluster "root", it needs a way to configure which users from "root" should be allowed in and what permissions should they have.
+When a _leaf_ cluster "leaf" from the diagram above establishes trust with the _root_ cluster "root", it needs a way to configure which users from "root" should be allowed in and what permissions should they have.
 Teleport Enterprise uses _role mapping_ to achieve this.